 So this isn’t a trade-off.
 And part of that mission is telling that story to each of the stakeholders, not in a boring, ‘virtuous’ way but, like all communications, in a way that engages the audience and is authentic.

-Whether we are working for multi-national corporations like the Pentland Group, or small local businesses such as e5 Bakehouse, the challenge is the same: find the essence of the organisation’s social purpose story, and tell that story with verve.
+Whether we are working for multi-national corporations like the Pentland Group, or companies working for community benefit like Luton Rising, the challenge is the same: find the essence of the organisation’s social purpose story, and tell that story with verve.

 We help charities talk to businesses in a language that makes sense to them, and help businesses form meaningful relationships with charities.
 We are particularly focused on how businesses can engage their employees with social purpose.